-Director: Finn Laursen, PhD, Canada Research Chair in
+Co-Directors: Julia Wright and Jerry White

-European Studies
+(Canada Research Chair in European Studies)

-Email: euce@dal.ca
+Email: jerry.white@dal.ca

 The Centre for European Studies was established in 2007 to promote research on all aspects of European society and its relations with the rest of the world.
-The Centre facilitates the work of Europeanist scholars at Dalhousie, including the participating Canada Research Chairs in European Studies, enables research collaboration with scholars from Canada and around the world on projects related to Europe and the European Union, and serves as the administrative home for the European Studies program.
+The Centre facilitates the work of Europeanist scholars at Dalhousie, including the participating Canada Research Chairs in European Studies, enables research collaboration with scholars from Canada and around the world on projects related to Europe and the European Union.